artainmo/DevOps/cloud/README.md

 Another multi-region architecture is called Active-Active.
 Where each EC2 instance can take both writes and reads while replication is still present.
 This improves read and write latency but is more difficult to setup.

 ### Cloud Integration
+When we start deploying multiple applications, they will inevitable need to communicate with one another.<br>
+A synchronous communication consists of having one application communicate with another application in a direct way.<br>
+Asynchronous or event-based communication consists of an application not being in direct contact with another application, as a queue where the request of first application lies bridges the connection with other application that can read from that queue.<br>
+Synchronous communication can be problematic during sudden traffic spikes.
+In such a case it is better to decouple the application using a queue model like SQS or a pub/sub model like SNS.
+Those services can scale independently from our application.

+Amazon Simple Queue Service (SQS) allows application decoupling.
+It does this by using a queue that lies between first and second application.
+The first application will send data into the queue while the second application will extract those datas from the queue.
+Multiple applications can send into the queue and multiple applications can extract from the queue which allows for scaling.<br>
+First in first out (FIFO) is a way of ordering messages in the queue.
+With Amazon SQS FIFO Queues the messages will be in order.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>